windsider/demo-framework/README.md

 To get allure test report after running tests in the project root directory run command 'mvn allure:serve' or in target directory run command 'allure serve'

-In case of failed test screenshot is saved test-result/reports directory
+In case of failed test a screenshot is saved test-result/reports directory